yuvraj-0777/DSAhack/README.md

 ## Contribution Guidelines:
 1. Write your solutions in Java.
 2. Properly name your files.
-For example, if you solve the problem "Two Sum," name the file Two_Sum.java and place it inside the appropriate difficulty folder.
+For example, if you solve the problem "Two Sum", name the file Two_Sum.java and place it inside the appropriate difficulty folder.
 3. Include test cases with your solutions (if needed).
 4. Follow coding standards and maintain a clean, readable codebase.
 5. Ensure your code is well-documented with comments.